2008 Universal Studios fire: Fire

 On June 1, 2008, a three-alarm fire broke out on the Universal Studios Lot, the backlot of Universal Studios.
 The fire started when a worker was using a blowtorch to warm asphalt shingles being applied to a facade.
 Among the structures damaged by the fire were mock New York and New England streets, the King Kong Encounter attraction, the Courthouse Square featured in Back to the Future and the Universal video vault.

 The Los Angeles County Fire Department (LACoFD) sent 516 firefighters, as well as two helicopters dropping water.
 Nine firefighters and a Los Angeles County sheriff's deputy sustained minor injuries.
 The fire took at least 12 hours to extinguish, in part because of the low water pressure due to the low capacity of Universal's pipes; firefighters had to tap streams and lakes.
 The fire was extinguished after 24 hours.

 Universal executives initially said the fire destroyed 40,000 to 50,000 archived digital video and film copies of Universal movies and television shows, some almost a century old, and including the films Knocked Up and Atonement, the NBC series Law & Order, The Office, and Miami Vice, and the CBS series I Love Lucy.
-Universal president Ron Meyer told the media that "nothing irreplaceable was lost" and that the company had duplicates of everything destroyed.
+Universal Studios president Ron Meyer told the media that "nothing irreplaceable was lost" and that the company already possessed duplicates of everything that had been destroyed.
 Universal replaced the King Kong attraction with King Kong: 360 3-D, based on the 2005 King Kong film.